purecloudlabs/gprovision/README.md

     dep ensure

 ### verify

 Once that is done, running `mage -l` from any dir should print a list of targets.

-`mage tests:integ`, for example, will build prerequisites and then run integ tests.
+(This is automatically done when you `source bash-env.sh`, so generally this can be skipped.)

+Targets are run like so:
+* `mage tests:unit`
+  * runs unit tests (but not the much more lengthy integ tests)

 ## Known issues